 About the Program

-The Bachelor of Science in Cardiovascular Sonography of NSU's College of Health Care Sciences is a Tampa, Florida based undergraduate degree program.
+The Bachelor of Science in Cardiovascular Sonography of NSU's College of Health Care Sciences is a Clearwater, Florida based undergraduate degree program.
 The program is designed to prepare students for entry-level career positions in the field of Cardiovascular Sonography.
-Students receive education as a combined curriculum in two of the most sought-after specialties of diagnostic medical ultrasound: adult echocardiography (cardiac ultrasound) and vascular sonography, (non-invasive vascular technology).
+Students receive education as a combined curriculum in two of the most sought-after specialties of diagnostic medical ultrasound: Adult Echocardiography (cardiac ultrasound) and Vascular Sonography, (non-invasive vascular technology).

 Graduates of the NSU Tampa Bay Cardiovascular Sonography Program are eligible to apply for both the Adult Echocardiography and the non-invasive Vascular Technology professional registry exams offered by the American Registry for Diagnostic Medical Sonography (ARDMS), and/or the corresponding credentials offered by Cardiovascular Credentialing International (CCI).

 Program Quick Facts

 Accreditation: CAAHEP accredited through 2024 in Adult Echocardiography & Noninvasive Vascular Study

 Location: NSU's Tampa Bay Regional Campus in Clearwater, located in the Tampa Bay Region in West-Central Florida.

 Class size and start: Admissions are limited to 24 students.
 Classes begin once per year every May.

 Program Length: 27 months; 15 months didactic and 12 months clinical externship.